chrisbrickey/webscraper2/README.md

 ## Upcoming Features
+* Upgrade Emily's List scraper to pull data from individual event URLs
+* Parse the hashes pulled from 5calls.org into json objects
-* Make sure outputs (JSON event objects) can be passed as input to CTA Aggregator API
+* Confirm again that outputs (JSON event objects from both executables) can be passed as input to CTA Aggregator API
-* Use mechanize to pass in forms when required
+* Streamline process of pulling data from zipcodes - eliminate duplicates from looping through zipcode array and/or use mechanize to pass in forms when required
 * Incorporate regular expressions to make parsing less clunky
 * Use spooky.js for sites that use Ajax - Nokogiri won't work alone